fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 The t stems from its usage of the Student's t-distribution, one of several modifications introduced by t-SNE.

 <!--good graphics-->
-The publication shows that t-SNE's graphical results surpass those of other related algorithms available at the time of publication.
+The publication shows that t-SNE's graphical results surpass those of other related algorithms.
 @fig:coil20_tsne provides an example for this, a comparison between visualizations on the basis of the COIL-20 data set [@coil20].
 The COIL-20 data set is composed of picture series from 20 different objects, each photographed from 72 equidistant angles by a camera orbiting the object.
 As can be seen, t-SNE captures the circular nature of the data well.
 It correctly represents the data of several objects as closed loops, while the algorithms used for comparison can at best display the data in a curved form.

-![Visualizations of the COIL-20 data set [@coil20] by t-SNE, Sammon mapping, Isomap and LLE.
-The graphic is taking from  [@tsne], figure 5.](figures/chapter2/coil20_tsne.png){#fig:coil20_tsne short-caption="Visualizations of the COIL-20 data set."  width="80%"}
+![Visualizations of the COIL-20 data set [@coil20] by a) t-SNE, b) Sammon mapping, c) Isomap and d) LLE.
+The graphic is taking from  [@tsne], figure 5.](figures/chapter2/coil20_tsne.png){#fig:coil20_tsne short-caption="Visualizations of the COIL-20 data set."  width="70%"}

 <!--bhtsne-->
 In 2014 a refined version, Barnes-Hut t-SNE, was published by van der Maaten [@bhtsne].
 It reduces the runtime of the algorithm significantly, while providing the same quality of graphical output.
-Since there are no real differences for users of the algorithm, the Barnes-Hut version is commonly referred to by simply t-SNE.
+Since there are no real differences for users of the algorithm, the Barnes-Hut version is commonly referred to by t-SNE.
 To keep its terminology aligned, this thesis does the same.
 The following algorithm description also focuses on the refined version, while still describing the differences between the two.